asynkron/protoactor-website/hugo/content/docs/reenter.md

 `Context.ReenterAfter` allows you to combine asynchronous operations with the actor-models single-threaded semantics.

 Instead of `await`-ing a .NET `Task`, which would block the actor from processing more messages while the task is running.
 You can instead allow the completion of the task to be scheduled back into the actors concurrency control.
+The re-entrancy feature is highly useful while dealing with database operations or writing to network streams within an actor.

 Behind the covers, `Context.ReenterAfter(task, callback)` uses a task continuation and pass the callback as a message, back to the actor itself.